tdauth/wowr/README.md

 * [TheBurningLegion.ai](./ai/TheBurningLegion.ai)
 * [TheAlliance.ai](./ai/TheAlliance.ai)

-The race is determined from the race set in the lobby of the game:
+The race is can be determined from the race set in the lobby of the game:

-* If the race is Human it will either be Human, Blood Elf, Dwarf or High Elf.
+* If the race is Human it will either be Human, Blood Elf, Dwarf, High Elf, Dalaran or Kul Tiras.
 * If the race is Orc it will either be Orc, Draenei or Goblin.
 * If the race is Undead it will either be Undead or Demon.
 * If the race is Night Elf it will either be Night Elf, Naga or Furbolg.

 Warlord computer players start with a town hall and workers besides their hero.
-Whenever they lose all workers and town halls, they will get a new town hall automatically to rebuild their base.
+Whenever they lose all workers and town halls, they will get a new town hall automatically to rebuild their base if the auto respawn is enabled.
 This prevents ending the game for an AI.

 ### Freelancers

 The file [Freelancer.ai](./ai/Freelancer.ai) is imported into the map whenever it is updated.
 It contains a very basic freelancer AI for computer players.

+### Professions

+Every AI is assigned their professions automatically and the crafted items are added to the hero's inventory automatically as well like the hero would craft them.

 ## Replays